Limited spots! Students accepted on a rolling basis each month | Summer Internships Available

 Step 4: Be Flexible About Format

-An internship does not need to be full time or formal to matter.
-Admissions officers understand that access varies.
+An internship does not need to be full-time or formal to matter.

-What matters is that you can explain what you did, what you learned, and how the experience shaped you.
+What matters is that you can explain what you did and what you learned.

 Step 5: Clarify Expectations Early

-Once you have interest from an organization, ask clear questions before you commit.
+Once you have interest from an organization, ask clear questions before committing.

-This helps ensure the internship will be active and meaningful rather than passive.
+This ensures the experience will be active rather than passive.

 Step 6: Make the Internship Count

 Getting the internship is only half the work.
-What you do during the experience matters most.
+What you do during it matters most.

 To maximize impact: